LaverdeS/Multivariate-Time-Series-Classification/README.md

 ## :clap: Quick Tour

-You can run this [Jupyter notebook](notebooks/Time-Series-EDA-tinder.ipynb) to quickly check some methods that served for one of the use-cases: [Keeping an eye on Tinder](https://github.com/LaverdeS/Multivariate-Time-Series-Classification/tree/main/use-cases/keeping-an-eye-on-tinder)
+You can run this [Jupyter notebook](notebooks/Time-Series-EDA-tinder.ipynb) locally or this [Google Colab notebook](https://colab.research.google.com/drive/1cmEeaysFMeBgyP3u8Im4nkdr-OXfssNn?usp=sharing) to quickly check some methods that served for one of the use-cases: [Keeping an eye on Tinder](https://github.com/LaverdeS/Multivariate-Time-Series-Classification/tree/main/use-cases/keeping-an-eye-on-tinder)

 <!-- See the [documentation](https://github.com/LaverdeS/Multivariate-Time-Series-Classification) for a full description
 of the features in the library. -->